VW Passat Oil Leaks - VW Passat Burning Oil Smells

-Do you have a Vw Passat oil leak?
-Does your Vw Passat have a burning oil smell?
-In Blauparts' repair service facility we've noticed that Vw Passat's equipped with the V6 30 valve engine, often develop oil leaks with advanced age and high mileage.
-This page endeavors to simplify the difficult task of diagnosing Vw Passat oil leaks along with explaining why these oil leaks happen (especially on V6 30 valve engines).
-If you're getting ready to spend money on repairs associated with seals, gaskets, or breather hose replacement, please read this important Vw Passat oil leak information.
+Do you have an VW Passat oil leak?
+Does your VW Passat have a burning oil smell?
+We've noticed in our own service repair facility that the VW Passat V6 30 valve 2.8 liter engines can develop oil leaks as the car gets older and advanced in miles.
+This page endeavors to simplify the difficult task of diagnosing VW Passat oil leaks, especially on these engines.
+If you are getting ready to spend money on the repairs associated with having different seals, gaskets, and hoses replaced, please read this page addressing VW Passat oil leaks.

-The Four Most Common Vw Oil Leaks (V6 30 valve 2.8 liter engines)
+The Four Most Common VW Passat Oil Leaks

 Many Vw Passats have a rough service history.

 - Not using the correct motor oil specification.

 - Repeated short driving distances where full engine temperatures aren't reached and maintained.
 Read more about how this affects your engine.

 - Excessive low RPM city driving, which produces a great deal of condensation and moisture to form within the engine, causing a build up of motor oil sludge.
 Read more about how city driving affects your engine.